 Leif Erikson Park in Duluth, Minnesota recieved funding to create a project with the goal to set up at least three phenology trails in Duluth that target similar plant species across a broad climatic gradient and develop resources to help citizen scientists understand their data in the context of larger databases.
 Nature’s Notebook provides the rigor and standardization needed to answer questions about how climate change might affect our local plants, but also the accessibility for volunteers to add, view, and explore data using resources such as the visualization tools developed by the National Phenology Network.

 Leslie Canyon National Wildlife Refuge is using Nature's Notebook at their NWR in Reigon 2.

 Lewis Ginter Botanical Garden Education in Richmond, VA is using Nature's Notebook to help the Lewis Ginter Botanical Garden community understand that it can contribute to climate change research by participating in phenology citizen science activities.

-Little River Wetlands Project has an active and dedicated volunteer base, many who take weekly (or more frequent) hikes on the preserves and would like to start tracking the seasonal changes on the properties in Fort Wayne, IN to monitor the impacts of climate change and to make that data available for future projects.
-Nature's Notebook offers a great way to start collecting those observations in a centralized location and will assist in tracking what is happening on their properties, and also add to the national database.
+At Little River Wetlands Project, we have an active and dedicated volunteer base, many who take weekly (or more frequent) hikes on the preserves are working on tracking the seasonal changes on the properties in Fort Wayne, IN to monitor the impacts of climate change and to make that data available for future projects.
+Nature's Notebook offers a great way for us to start collecting those observations in a centralized location and will assist in tracking what is happening on our properties, and also add to the national database.